 The editorial embraces the concept of giving judges the ability to grant “certificates of rehabilitation” to help individuals convince employers and others their debt to society has been paid.
 It also advocates the DOJ take a stronger role in pushing for executive pardons.
 Amazingly, the Department of Justice is currently fighting Judge Gleeson’s expungement order, calling it an “editing of history.”
 The editorial encourages congressional or presidential corrective action.

 What do you think?
 Should Congress move towards a more lenient collateral consequences regime?
-To learn more about expungement, click here.
+Here is the link to learn more about Expungement.